 An Angel With an Open Scroll

-10 Then I saw another strong angel coming down out of heaven, clothed with a cloud; and the rainbow was on his head, his face shone like the sun, and his feet were like pillars of fire.
-2 And in his hand he held a little scroll1 that was unfurled.2 Then, placing his right foot on the sea and his left on the land, 3 he cried out with a loud voice, as though a lion were roaring.
-Now when he cried out, the seven thunders raised3 their voices; 4 and after the seven thunders had spoken, I intended to write down what they had said.
-But I heard a voice coming from heaven saying, “Seal up the things that the seven thunders spoke, and do not write them down.”
+10 Then I saw another strong angel coming down out of heaven, clothed with a cloud; and a1 rainbow was above2 his head, and his face shone like the sun, and his feet were like pillars of fire.
+2 And he held in his hand a small, unfurled scroll.3 Placing his right foot on the sea and his left foot on the land, 3 he cried out with a loud voice, like a lion when it roars; and when he cried out, the seven thunders raised4 their voices.
+4 Now when the seven thunders had spoken,5 I was about to write; but I heard a voice from heaven saying, “Seal up the things the seven thunders spoke, and do not write them down.”

-5 Then the angel whom I saw standing on the sea and the land lifted up his right hand to heaven; 6 and he swore by the One who lives forever and ever—the One who created heaven and the things that are in it, the earth and the things that are in it, and the sea and the things that are in it—that no longer will there be any delay, 7 but that in the days of the voice of the seventh angel, when he is about to blow his trumpet, the mystery of God will have reached its goal, just as he proclaimed to his servants the prophets.
+5 Then the angel I saw standing on the sea and the land lifted up his right hand to heaven; 6 and he swore by him who lives forever and ever—the One who created heaven and all that is in it,6 and the earth and all that is in it, and the sea and all that is in it—that no longer will there be any delay, 7 but that in the days of the sounding7 of the seventh angel, when he is ready to sound his trumpet, the mystery of God will be brought to completion, just as he proclaimed to his servants the prophets.

-8 Then the voice that I had heard from heaven began speaking with me again, saying, “Go over and take the unfurled scroll that is in the hand of the angel standing on the sea and the land.”
-9 So I went to the angel, telling him to give me the little scroll.
-And he said to me, “Take it and eat it: It will make your stomach bitter, but in your mouth it will be sweet like honey.”
-10 So I took the little scroll out of the angel’s hand and ate it; and in my mouth it was sweet like honey, but when I had eaten it, my stomach became bitter.
-11 Then they said to me, “You must prophesy again over many peoples, nations, languages, and kings.”
+8 Then the voice I had heard from heaven began to speak with me again, saying, “Go and receive the unfurled scroll which is in the hand of the angel standing on the sea and the land.”
+9 So I went over to the angel and said to him, “Give me the little scroll.”
+Then he said to me, “Take it and eat it: It will make your stomach bitter, but in your mouth it will be sweet like honey.”
+10 So I took the little scroll out of the angel’s hand and ate it; and in my mouth it was sweet like honey, but when I had eaten it my stomach grew bitter.
+11 Then they said to me, “You must prophesy again over many peoples and nations and languages and kings.”

 - Lit. spoke, uttered